 - 💯 Address the feedback from your reviewer, and get their approval.

-- Just as for internal reviews, the Core Committer needs the be assigned before the sprint starts to avoid injections in the Core Committer's sprint
+- Just as for internal reviews, the Core Contributor needs the review ticket to be assigned before the sprint starts to avoid injections in the Core Contributor's sprint

 - 💯 Address the feedback from your upstream reviewer, and get their approval.

 - ✨ Squash your PR down to "one commit per major change", with a clear commit message.
 Put useful context from the PR as additional lines in the commit message if useful.
 You should also rebase on top of the latest

 masterbranch while you do this, and fix any merge conflicts that may arise.

 - ✅ Wait for the CI builds to complete with your squashed changes.